shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 The top row borrows colors from Canvas for our Canvas Sales Reps and the bottom row borrowed colors from the Bridge product, for Bridge Sales Reps.
 The panda was Instructure’s mascot.

-The **colors appear garish on the web** because they were designed for printed magnets.

 The icons were free online (at this point I hadn’t developed Adobe Illustrator skills) and **represented the three Challenger sales skills** a sales rep ought to master:

 1. Teaching for Differentiation (the lightbulb icon)